 All deals in Shares are governed by the law of England and Wales.
+These documents are governed by English law and the courts of England and Wales have exclusive jurisdiction to settle disputes relating to them.

 4. VALUATION OF THE COMPANY